Skip to main content

 Adverse reactions: Consistent safety and tolerability when switching to TYVASO DPI3

-During the treatment phase of the BREEZE study, most commonly reported (≥4% of patients) AEs in patients previously stable on TYVASO were1,3:
+During the 3-week treatment phase of the BREEZE study, most commonly reported (≥4% of patients) AEs in patients previously stable on TYVASO were2,3:

 Adverse Event